GravityPDF/gravity-pdf/README.txt

 18. Blank Slate provides a print-friendly template focusing solely on the user-submitted data.

 == Changelog ==

+= 4.0.2 =
+* Fixes issue displaying address fields in v4 PDFs
+* Fixes internal logging issues and added Gravity Forms 1.1 support
+* Fixes notice when form pagination information is not available
+* Fixes notice when using GPDFAPI::product_table() on form that had no products
+* Fixes caching issue with GravityView Enable Notifications plugin that caused PDF attachment not to be updated

 = 4.0.1 =
 * Fixes PHP notice when viewing PDF and Category field is empty (GH#419)